-- 6.4 CONSULTATION.
-As part of the consultation process described in Article 2, the parties agree to discuss efforts made to appoint and retain women and minority employees. - 6.5 GRIEVANCE PROCEDURES.
-Employees complaining of violations of this Article by the University may present such claims as grievances pursuant to Article 20, Grievance Procedure.
-The parties intend that matters that may be presented as grievances under Article 20, Grievance Procedure, be so presented and resolved thereunder instead of using other procedures.
-The UFF agrees not to process cases arising under this Article when alternate procedures to Article 20 are initiated by the grievant, except as specifically provided for in Section 20.2. - 6.3 GRIEVANCE PROCEDURES.
-Employees may grieve violations of this Article, but all such grievances shall be handled by the Office of Institutional Equity ("OIE").
-Academic Affairs shall determine if it is feasible to bifurcate alleged violations of this Article from alleged violations of other Articles.
-If this is possible, the alleged violations of this Article shall be investigated by OIE and the other alleged violations will be subject to the grievance procedures in the Assignment of Responsibilities or Grievance Procedures Articles.
-If it is not feasible to separate the alleged violations of this Article from alleged violations of other Articles, the violations of this Article shall be investigated by OIE first, before the remaining alleged violations are heard under the grievance procedures the Assignment of Responsibilities or Grievance Procedures Articles.
-The timeline for the grievance process shall begin within three days after the employee receives the OIE finding.
+(a) Employees complaining of violations of this Article by the University may present such claims to the Office of Institutional Equity (OIE).
+Employees may grieve violations of this Article, but all such grievances shall be handled by the Office of Institutional Equity ("OIE") and will not be subject to the normal timelines in the Grievance Procedures and Arbitrations Article 20.
+Academic Affairs shall determine whether it is possible separate an alleged violation of this Article from alleged violations of other Articles.
+If this is possible, the alleged violation of this Article shall be investigated by OIE and the other alleged violations will be subject to the grievance procedures in the Assignment of Responsibilities or Grievance Procedures Articles 9 or 20.
+If it is not possible to separate the alleged violations of this Article from alleged violations of another Article, the alleged violations of this Article shall be investigated by OIE first, before any remaining alleged violations are heard under the grievance procedures in the Assignment of Responsibilities or Grievance Procedures Articles.
+The timeline for the grievance process begins one business day after the employee receives the OIE finding.